 I make this Kentucky Fried Chicken Coleslaw Copycat months ago and have just been waiting for summer to post it.
 Because frankly, no one wants coleslaw in October, amirite?
-I promised it a while back when I made my Bourbon Barbeque Pot Roast Sandwich.
+I promised it a while back when I made my Bourbon Barbecue Pot Roast Sandwich.
 So finally, here it is…

 Personally, I will eat coleslaw just about anytime.
 I just love the stuff in just about any form (I have quite a few recipes on my blog and you can click here to see them all) but I particularly love my Kentucky Fried Chicken Coleslaw Copycat Recipe.